 The Observer Effect

 One intriguing similarity between mirrors and consciousness lies in the observer effect.
 In quantum physics, the act of observing alters the behavior of subatomic particles.
 When we observe something, it affects the nature of reality.
-Our beliefs and expectations influence how we perceive the world.
-Thus highlighting the interactive quality between our conscious awareness and the external environment.
+Our beliefs and expectations influence how we perceive the world, thus highlighting the interactive quality between our conscious awareness and the external environment.
 It is why what we believe is so important.

 Conclusion of How Consciousness Is Like a Mirror

 The bottom line is that consciousness is like a broken mirror.
 It reveals our expectations, intertwining them with the fabric of reality.
-When we have a visceral response, we should pause to discover what it is happening.
+When we have a visceral response, we should pause to discover what is happening.

 Everyone You Meet is Traumatized